spacemeshos/smapp-lite/TestCases.md

 3. Verify that the Name input field accepts text input with no restrictions
 4. Ensure that the Derivation Path input field is pre-filled with the default value: `m/44'/540'/0'/0'/1'`.
 5. Verify that users can modify the derivation path and that it accepts valid BIP-32 paths only.
-6. Verify that the "Create SingleSig account automatically" checkbox is visible and functional.
+6. Verify that the "Create SingleSig account automatically" checkbox is visible and functional (if checked an account is created, if unchecked, no accounts created).
 7. Ensure that this checkbox is checked by default.
 8. Verify that the "Add" button is enabled only when all required fields (Name and Derivation Path) are filled in.
+9. Verify that clicking the "Add" button opens a password validation modal, having a functional input field for password and buttons to cancel and create keys.
-9. Ensure that clicking the "Add" button successfully creates a new key pair and adds it to the list of available keys.
+10. Ensure that clicking the "Create a new Key Pair" button successfully creates a new key pair and adds it to the list of available keys.
+11. Clicking cancel button should interrupt the process leaving no products, returning the user to the initial state.

 **Import from Ledger**